About APD’s

 On 25 February 1937 the Cape Cripple Care Association was established, the first of its kind in South Africa, when a small group of concerned individuals realised the need for coordination of orthopaedic services to persons with disabilities.
 It was soon realised that a far greater need lay in assisting persons to cope with social issues.
 We now take a holistic look at the person’s circumstances and work with them towards their own independence.

-Over the years the organisation has undergone several name changes and is today known as Western Cape Association for Persons with Disabilities, fondly shortened to WCAPD.
+Over the years the organisation has undergone several name changes and is today known as Western Cape Association of and for Persons with Disabilities, fondly shortened to WCAPD.

 Western Cape APD is a registered Non-Profit Organisation (NPO 003-105) and a Public Benefit Organisation (PBO 18/11/13/406), and is committed to social development of persons with disabilities in the Western Cape.
 Our 25 APD Branches provide an inclusive service to all persons with disabilities, irrespective of age, gender, nationality or religion.
 We work with persons with disabilities and their families where they take the lead in achieving their potential, dreams and goals, and ultimately independence.
 This may include (but is not limited to) sourcing mobility devices, dealing with social issues within the home, arranging for home care, caring and stimulating children with severe disabilities or lobbying for accessibility in the community.